martinkaptein/martinkaptein.com/content/blog/arch-linux-encrypted-full-install.md

 Follow the first steps of the [standard Arch installation on the Arch Wiki](https://wiki.archlinux.org/title/Installation_guide), paying extra attention to select the correct keyboard layout.
 Setup an internet connection (or you can use [my guide for a full offline install](/blog/arch-offline-install/) which also works with encryption).
 Update the system clock and partition the disks with `fdisk /dev/sda` or something else.
+As my method will require to embed GRUB in between the partition space you will need to use a DOS partitioning scheme[^gpttodos].

 For the rest of the guide I will assume that your root partition, which will contain everything (except SWAP of course), will be on `/dev/sda2`.
 If you chose to have SWAP you can already use `mkswap /dev/sda1` and `swapon /dev/sda1`.